Access4all/adg/pages/knowledge/colours-and-contrast/graphical-objects/README.md

 ---
-navigation_title: "Requirements for graphics"
+navigation_title: "Requirements for graphical objects"
 position: 5
-changed: "2018-08-12"
+changed: "2018-12-26"
 ---

 # Contrast requirements of graphical objects

 **The term “graphical object” typically applies to stand-alone icons and to information graphics.
+One of the particular challenges here comes from the fact that visual differentiation has to be possible between many more elements than just foreground and background.**

+## Minimal contrast ratio
-In more complex graphical objects the focus lies on the elements which are essential for a user to understand what the graphic is conveying.
-The [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21) specify a [minimal contrast ratio of 3:1](https://www.w3.org/TR/WCAG21/#non-text-contrast) against adjacent colour(s) for all user interface (UI) components.**
+The [Web Content Accessibility Guidelines (WCAG) specify a minimal contrast ratio](https://www.w3.org/TR/WCAG21/#non-text-contrast) of `3:1` against adjacent colour(s) for graphical objects.

-## Status through colour
+## Example: Status indicator

-In the following example, the availability status of elements in a shop list is indicated using a red or green dot; green standing for "ok", red standing for "not ok".
+In the following example, the availability status of elements in a shop list is indicated using a red or green dot; green standing for “ok”, red standing for “not ok”.

 ![Shop list with colour coded elements](_media/low-contrast-shop-list.png)

-### Enhancing perceivability
+### Improving perceivability

 First of all: while the red colour has a contrast of `4:1` (which is good), the green colour has only a contrast of `2.1:1` (which is not enough).